jshannon63/cobalt/README.md

 The Cobalt service container has the following features:

 1. Single class container implementing the PSR-11 ContainerInterface.
-2. Support for ArrayAccess methods on container bindings.
+2. Allows for ArrayAccess on container bindings.
 3. Automatic constructor injection of type-hinted dependencies.
 4. Dependency injection through a bind method Closure.
 5. Autowired dependency resolution using Reflection.
-6. Full top down inversion of control (IoC).
+6. Top down inversion of control (IoC).
 7. Shared instances (singletons).
 8. Abstract class bound to a concrete implementation simplifies code.
 9. Bind existing instances into the container.